docker-exec/dexec/README.md

 These examples use a .cpp source file, but any of the supported languages can be used instead.
 Arguments can be passed in any order, using any style of the acceptable switch styles described.

+If you are using boot2docker by default the only paths that can be mounted are in the operating system's users directory.
+See Docker's page on [managing data in containers](https://docs.docker.com/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume) for more information.

 The application provides help and version information as follows:

 ```sh